The State of Journalism and Press Freedom in Postgenocide Rwanda

 News media played a prominent role in perpetuating the 1994 Rwandan genocide.
 Since then, Rwanda has undergone impressive social and economic growth, but the media landscape during this redevelopment remains understudied.
 Qualitative interviews with Rwandan journalists reveal that reporters censor themselves to promote peace and reunification.
 Short-term, prioritizing social good over media rights might help unify the country, but ultimately it could limit development and reinforce existing authoritarian power structures.
 Findings suggest that McQuail’s development media theory and Hachten’s developmental concept maintain relevance but point to the need for a new or revised media development paradigm.

 Sobel, Meghan and McIntyre, Karen, "The State of Journalism and Press Freedom in Postgenocide Rwanda" (2019).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 224.